 A few tips to remember when you go birding, if you find baby birds on the ground, the first temptation is to pick them up and try to replace them in a nest if it’s reachable.
 It is a good rule of thumb to wear gloves (preferably plastic) if doing this for several reasons.
 One, birds do carry mites and harbor other bacteria, and some bird species will not re-accept a baby bird if it smells like a human being.
 Immature birds just learning to fly may be also be on their first flights, and have a parent close by watching (which you may not be able to see).
 Sharon Audubon has a nice list of dos and don’ts as well to keep in mind on your birding walks.

 All you need for bird watching is a good bird field guide and a set of binoculars.
 To make your hike more interesting, bring a camera (or smart phone) and a journal, you never know what you might come across that you may want to take a picture of, or to draw a quick sketch of.
 Many field guides are now also available as smartphone apps.
-Audubon Birds, A Field Guide to North American Birds and BirdsEye Bird Finding Guide as well as CornellLab Bird Q&A. A terrific resource of where to go birding locally in the Hudson Valley can be found here.
+Audubon Birds, A Field Guide to North American Birds and BirdsEye Bird Finding Guide.
+A terrific resource of where to go birding locally in the Hudson Valley can be found here.

 Some upcoming events of interest locally this weekend to come check out!